BoBoiBoy The Movie: Plot

-After Ying finds Ochobot being 'controlled' by Klamkabot, BoBoiBoy suspects Klamkabot as one of the Tengkotak members and hastily attacks, though Ochobot stops him.
-Klamkabot then shares them the Power Spheres' origins as robots created by the Kubulus aliens of Ata Ta Tiga — which he scattered throughout the galaxy to prevent their misuse.
-However, Bora Ra spots them, and they only escape with Klamkabot's help.
-At the camp, Papa Zola captures Adu Du and Probe and lies that the Tengkotak kidnapped BoBoiBoy and his friends.
-Back at the cave, Klamkabot brings BoBoiBoy and his friends to the Power Sphere Lab, where new Spheres are created.
-Bora Ra and Gaga Naz capture Klamkabot after a brief fight.
-Unbeknownst to them, BoBoiBoy's group were hiding beneath a platform.
+Ying finds Ochobot apparently under Klamkabot's control.
+BoBoiBoy attacks Klamkabot, suspecting he is a member of the Tengkotak, but Ochobot stops him.
+Klamkabot explains that the Power Spheres are robots created by the Kubulus aliens of Ata Ta Tiga.
+He scattered them throughout the galaxy to prevent their misuse.
+Bora Ra discovers them, but they escape with Klamkabot's help.

+At the camp, Papa Zola captures Adu Du and Probe and falsely claims that the Tengkotak kidnapped BoBoiBoy and his friends.
+Klamkabot takes BoBoiBoy's group to the Power Sphere Lab, where new Spheres are created, but Bora Ra and Gaga Naz capture him after a brief fight, unaware that BoBoiBoy's group are hiding beneath a platform.
+Adu Du and Probe trick Zola into searching for them, but J-Rex attacks.
+Zola saves the creature, which then follows them and forces Adu Du and Probe to accompany him.
+Their attempt to infiltrate the Tengkotak's spaceship ends with Gaga Naz and Kiki Ta capturing them.

-Adu Du and Probe then trick Papa Zola into looking for BoBoiBoy's group.
-The J-Rex descends on them, though they flee to safety.
-Zola saves the J-Rex which follows them and forces Adu Du and Probe to join him.
-They try to infiltrate the Tengkotak's spaceship only to be captured by Gaga Naz and Kiki Ta.
-Meanwhile, BoBoiBoy's group arrive at the Power Sphere Lab which upgrades Ochobot with a new look, granting him teleportation abilities, while Klamkabot is interrogated by the Tengkotak.
-Klamkabot, having transferred his teleportation powers to Ochobot, reveals his plan to escape the Tengkotak to BoBoiBoy's disagreement.
-Bora Ra takes Zola, Adu Du, and Probe hostage in exchange for BoBoiBoy giving him Ochobot.
+Meanwhile, BoBoiBoy's group reach the Power Sphere Lab, where Ochobot is upgraded with a new appearance and teleportation abilities.
+Under interrogation, Klamkabot reveals that he transferred his teleportation power to Ochobot and intends to escape, although BoBoiBoy disagrees with his plan.
+Bora Ra takes Zola, Adu Du and Probe hostage in exchange for Ochobot.

-Finally having Ochobot, Bora Ra destroys him to obtain the teleportation power, but before dying, he gives BoBoiBoy's group enhanced Elements, upgrading BoBoiBoy Fire and Water into Blaze and Ice.
-After the J-Rex saves Adu Du and Probe from Yoyo Oo and Kiki Ta, Bora Ra casts a black hole to consume BoBoiBoy's group and attempts to escape.
-However, he realises Adu Du tricked Yoyo Oo into giving him the wrong coordinates, sending his spaceship to the centre of the black hole.
-BoBoiBoy then launches Bora Ra into the black hole, and Klamkabot sacrifices himself to revive Ochobot, returning him back the teleportation power.
+Bora Ra destroys Ochobot to obtain its teleportation power.
+Before dying, however, Ochobot grants BoBoiBoy's group enhanced elemental powers, upgrading his Fire and Water abilities into Blaze and Ice.
+After J-Rex rescues Adu Du and Probe from Yoyo Oo and Kiki Ta, Bora Ra creates a black hole to consume BoBoiBoy's group.
+He attempts to escape but discovers that Adu Du had tricked Yoyo Oo into providing false coordinates, sending the Tengkotak's spaceship into the black hole.
+BoBoiBoy launches Bora Ra into it, killing him, while Klamkabot sacrifices himself to revive Ochobot and restore its teleportation ability.

-Afterwards, Zola introduces the J-Rex to his friends.
-Cici Ko, real name Koko Ci, explains how he secretly foiled the Tengkotak, then drives off in their spaceship.
+Afterwards, Zola introduces J-Rex to his friends.
+Cici Ko, whose real name is Koko Ci, reveals that he had foiled the Tengkotak's plans while spying on them, then drives away in their spaceship.